pycontribs/pyrax/docs/cloud_files.md

 This feature is useful if you want to allow a limited audience to download a file from your Cloud Files account or website.
 You can give out the TempURL and know that after a specified time, no one will be able to access your object through the address.
 Or, if you want to allow your audience to upload objects into your Cloud Files account, you can give them a TempURL.
 After the specified time expires, no one will be able to upload to the address.

 Additionally, you need not worry about time running out when someone downloads a large object.
-If the time expires while a file is being retrieved, the download will continue until it is finished.
-Only the link will expire.
+If the time expires while a file is being retrieved, the download continues until it is finished.
+Only the link expires.

 To create a Temporary URL, you must first set a key that only you know.
 This key can be any arbitrary sequence as it is for encoding your account.
 Once the key is set, you should not change it while you still want others to be able to access your temporary URL.
 If you change it, the TempURL becomes invalid (within 60 seconds, which is the cache time for a key) and others will not be allowed to access it.